laboon/ebook/text/35_automated_testing.md

 __Benefits of Manual Testing__

-1. It's simple and straightforward.
-There's a reason that this book discussed manual testing first; it's easier to understand the concepts of testing without worrying about the particular syntax or quirks of tools or languages being used.
+1. __It's simple and straightforward.__  There's a reason that this book discussed manual testing first; it's easier to understand the concepts of testing without worrying about the particular syntax or quirks of tools or languages being used.
 You're using the same software setup, or at least a very similar setup, as the user.
 Most people, even ones who are not very technical, can follow a well-written test plan.
 Most non-technical people would have great difficulty understanding a JUnit test, however.
-2. It's cheap.
+2. __It's cheap.__ At least from a naive perspective, there's n
-3. It's easy to set up.
+3. __It's easy to set up.__  If you can get the software to compile and run - which hopefully you will be able to do anyways, since software which can't do so is usually not appreciated much by users - then you have everything that you need to do some basic manual testing.
+Creating test harnesses,
-4. There is additional software to learn, purchase, or write.
+4. __There is additional software to learn, purchase, and/or write.__
-5. It's extremely flexible.
+5. __It's extremely flexible.__  If a user interface changes, it's relatively straightforward to modify the test plan.
+If you are doing exploratory testing or other testing outside of a test plan, as long as the tester knows about the change, he or she can modify the steps taken.
+Even if the tester does not know about the interface changes, it may be possible for a human being to figure out the differences just by using the software!
+This is not possible in automated testing; if an interface changes, then any automated tests exercising that interface will usually fail unless the testing code has been changed to expect the new interface.
+This may be a benefit, though; automated tests are far more rigid, which means that they may be better at catching unanticipated modifications.
+Humans may not realize that a chance is actually unexpected and just "go with the flow."
-6. You can focus on things that users care about.
+6. __You are more likely to test things that users care about.__
-7. Humans testing can catch issues that automated testing does not.
+7. __Humans testing can catch issues that automated testing does not.__

 __Drawbacks of Manual Testing__

-1. It's boring.
+1. __It's boring.__
-2. It's often unrepeatable.
+2. __It's often unrepeatable.__
-3. Some tasks are difficult or impossible to test manually.
+3. __Some tasks are difficult or impossible to test manually.__
-4. Human error is a possibility.
+4. __Human error is a possibility.__
-5. It is extremely time- and resource-intensive.
+5. __It is extremely time- and resource-intensive.__

 __Benefits of Automated Testing__

-1. No chance of human error during test execution.
+1. __No chance of human error during test execution.__
-2. Extremely fast test execution.
+2. __Extremely fast test execution.__
-3. Easy to execute once the system is set up.
+3. __Easy to execute once the system is set up.__
-4. Repeatable
+4. __Repeatable__
-5. Analyzable
+5. __Analyzable__
-6. Less resource-internsive
+6. __Less resource-internsive__
-7. Ideal for testing some aspects of the system which manual testing is bad at testing.
+7. __Ideal for testing some aspects of the system which manual testing is bad at testing.__

 __Drawbacks of Automated Testing__

-1. Requires extra setup time up-front.
+1. __Requires extra setup time up-front.__
-2. May not catch some user-facing bugs
+12. __May not catch some user-facing bugs__
-3. Require learning more to write tests
+13. __Require learning more to write tests__
-4. Requires more skilled staff
+14. __Requires more skilled staff__
-5. Only tests what it is looking for.
+15. __Only tests what it is looking for.__

 #### Concepts of writing automated tests